novitangrn/dataset/README.md

+# Programming Practice Datasets

-The repository contains a collection of datasets for programming practice.
-Most of the datasets are sourced from various platforms such as Kaggle and others.
-The available datasets consist of supervised datasets or unlabeled numerical datasets.
+This repository contains a collection of datasets that you can use for programming practice.
+The datasets are primarily sourced from platforms like Kaggle and other reliable sources.
+The datasets provided here include both supervised datasets, which have labeled data, and unlabeled numerical datasets.